Historic Brunswick, Georgia ~ A City for All Seasons! -

 REPORTING A VIOLATION

-To report a possible Code Violation, contact either of the Code Enforcement officers listed below:
+To report a possible Code Violation, contact any of the Code Enforcement officers listed below:

 Officer Tommy Dixon - 912-267-5587 or firstname.lastname@example.org